britus/VSPDriver/README.md

 ### Update source code to install the Dext

-Change the the bundle ID in [vscmainwindow.cpp](https://github.com/britus/VSPClient/blob/469c8c5c9cfe79e8b9656f229e3d72b667c441d4/VSPClient/ui/vscmainwindow.cpp#L43) with you own Dext bundle ID.
+Change the the bundle ID in [VSPClient/vscmainwindow.cpp](https://github.com/britus/VSPClient/blob/master/VSPClient/ui/vscmainwindow.cpp) in method "createVspController()".

 ## VSPDriver without any signing and security checks.